Lunch & DinnerSide Dishes

 How Do I Get the Top Golden Brown?

 To get that nice crispy, golden-brown top, bake the casserole uncovered and move it to the top rack during the last few minutes of cooking.
-You can also broil it briefly, but watch carefully since the cheese can go from brown to burnt very quickly when broiling.
+You can also broil it briefly, but watch carefully, as the cheese can go from brown to burnt very quickly.

 Brussels Sprouts Made Delicious